This is about outsourcing an IT department.

-Getting the right staff to handle your information technology needs can be a challenge.
+Getting the right staff to handle IT needs can be hard.

-So if you want to understand the fundamentals to outsourcing your IT department, the’re in the right place.
+So if you want to know the basics about outsourcing an IT team, you’re in the right place.

 Let’s get started!